Fill Flash makes better images.

 [singlepic id=658 w=320 h=240 float=]

-I adjusted a little more to compliment the ambient light and get the look I was after.
+I even adjusted a little more to have more of the ambient light

 [singlepic id=659 w=320 h=240 float=]

 By using Fill Flash Techniques you can create better and sharper images.
-Here are some samples of outdoor fill flash techniques.
+Here are the cropped samples with no fill flash and with fill flash

-If you want to learn more hands-on techniques for Fill Flash, sign up for our upcoming Flash photography class.
+If you want to learn more about Fill Flash techniques, sign up for our upcoming Outdoor Flash photography class.

 Ted and Omnilargess Team